SAVE up to £500 on upgrading to an A-rated boiler, and reduce your energy bills by as much as £475 a year!

 What grants does the UK Government provide for new boilers?

 The UK, Welsh and Scottish Governments currently have several grants and schemes open to help homeowners upgrade their heating systems.
-Below is a list of those currently available:
+Some of these are the Boiler Upgrade Scheme (BUS), which can alleviate the upfront biomass boiler cost, and the Energy Company Obligation Scheme (ECO4).

 Please keep in mind that grants and schemes are constantly changing, so it’s important to keep up to date if you wish to take advantage of these opportunities.
 We recommend checking your local Government websites to stay in the loop.